 Discs on your shelves.
 Files on your computer.
-Websites around the web.
-You, the modern media consumer, don’t get your entertainment from just one place: you get it from a variety of different sources.
+Sites around the web.
+You, the modern media consumer, don’t source your entertainment from just one place: you get it from a variety of different sources.

-It’s every bit as good as it sounds, but unfortunately XBMC can also be a confusing piece of XBMC media center software to get started with.
+It’s every bit as good as it sounds, but unfortunately, XBMC can also be a confusing piece of software to get started with.
 It’s an open source project, meaning that it’s completely free to use – you can even make changes to the source code, if you want.
 And an amazing number of contributors from around the world have built plugins for the project, meaning there’s seemingly no end to the tricks you can teach this software.
-More on that later.

-But like many (not all, but many) open source projects, XBMC can seem overwhelming to the beginner.
+Like many open source projects, XBMC can seem overwhelming to the beginner.
 You’ll try to add your media but some of it won’t show up.
-You’ll try to add extensions but won’t be able to find the cool ones you’ve heard about.
+Maybe you’ll try to add extensions but won’t be able to find the cool ones you’ve heard about.
 You’ll try to customize how things look but won’t immediately find an easy way to do so.

 Don’t worry.
-In this guide I’m going to talk you through the process of setting up your XBMC media center for the first time.
-Work with me and you’ll have your entire media collection added, extensions for your favorite online media installed and various other tweaks set up to make everything work just as you’d expect.
+In this guide, we’ll talk you through the process of setting up your XBMC for the first time.
+If you follow along you’ll have your entire media collection added, extensions for your favorite online media installed and various other tweaks set up to make everything work just as you’d expect.

-I can’t go over everything – that would be a much longer manual than this.
-But I’ll go over the basics, and show you how to learn more.
+We can’t go over everything but we’ll go over the basics, and show you how to learn more.

-This manual is based on version 12.0 of XBMC, released in early 2013 and codenamed “Frodo”.
-The information in this manual should be relevant for future versions, but there may be minor differences.
-You’ve been warned.
+This manual is based on version 13.0 of XBMC, released in mid-2014 and codenamed “Gotham”.
+It’s the last release of the software before the name switched to Kodi.
+The information in this manual is largely relevant for all releases up to and including version 16, but there are minor differences.
+You have been warned!

 Why the console-specific name?
-Because the software we call XBMC today was originally created in 2003 to be a media center on the original XBox.
-Anyone willing to jailbreak their gaming system back then could install this software to watch their own video files – from the internal XBox hard drive or from a network share – and even stream some video from the web.
+Because the software we call XBMC today was originally created in 2003 to be a media center on the original Xbox.
+Anyone willing to jailbreak their games console back then could install this software to watch their own video files – from the internal Xbox hard drive or from a network share – and even stream some video from the web.

 I prefer XBMC to all of these projects for one reason: flexibility.
 If you’re willing to spend enough time configuring XBMC you’ll find a way to do just about anything you want.

-I couldn’t have written this manual (or even learned to set up XBMC myself) without the help of the official XBMC wiki.
-This online resource, maintained by the XBMC project itself, includes way more information about XBMC than I could ever hope to include in one manual.
+We couldn’t have written this manual (or even learned to set up XBMC) without the help of the official XBMC wiki.
+This online resource, maintained by the XBMC project itself, includes way more information about XBMC than we could ever hope to include in one manual.
 Check it out if you get stuck.

-Before we begin let’s talk a bit about what you need for an ideal XBMC experience.
+Before we begin let’s talk about what you need for an ideal XBMC experience.
 The first thing, of course, is some sort of system to run XBMC on.
-For best results this device should hook up to your TV, or whatever display you want to use to watch your media on.
+For best results, this device should hook up to your TV, or whatever display you want to use to watch your media on.

-XBMC doesn’t need the latest and greatest hardware to run well, but obviously a powerful graphics card can help with HD playback.
-Check out the specific hardware recommendations, if you’re curious, but if you purchased your computer in the past couple of years you’re probably fine.
+XBMC doesn’t need the latest and greatest hardware to run, but obviously, a powerful graphics card can help with HD playback.
+Check out the specific hardware recommendations if you’re curious, but you’re probably fine.

-Your XBMC device could be a dedicated device, however, like the $25 Raspberry Pi.
+Your XBMC device could be a dedicated device, however, like the Raspberry Pi.
 This tiny computer comes with an Ethernet connection and an HDMI port, so it’s simple to hook up to your TV.
-HD video will not play well, of course, but for $25 it’s hard to complain.
+HD video will not play well, of course, but for the price it’s hard to complain.

-We’ll configure the software to find your media collection later, but first let’s get used to the interface by setting up the weather properly.
-Click left until you get to “Weather”.
-Hit “enter” and you’ll see the current forecast.
+We’ll configure the software to find your media collection later.
+First, let’s familiarize ourselves the interface and set up the weather properly.
+Click left until you get to Weather.
+Hit Enter and you’ll see the current forecast.

 This is only one potential view of the weather, and the city might be wrong.
 If you want to see more, click the left button until a panel menu slides out.
 Like this: